LukeB101/Flash_Memory_on_CC430/README.md

 =====================

-In order for the code to work, you need to put the CCFlash folder in to this directory:
+In order for the code to work, you need to put the CCFlash folder and all of its contents in to this directory:

     ~/Energia-Kicksat-Windows/hardware/msp430/libraries